Financial Advice Meeting

 Final verdict

-As a former financial advisor myself, I would not use Fisher Investments.
+Having worked for a financial advisor myself, I would not use Fisher Investments.

 Any financial advisor that advertises on TV has a mass-market business model that cannot effectively create the most customized solutions for its clients.

-In my opinion, most people would be better off learning to become their own money managers (using free tools like those offered by Empower), hiring a local financial advisor, or using a robo-advisor.
+In my opinion, most people would be better off hiring a traditional financial advisor.

 Frequently asked questions